 Pedestal gaming chairs are similar to rocker chairs, but they don’t sit directly on the floor.
 Since they’re elevated on a pedestal, you have a broader range of motion.

 You can tilt from side to side, rock back and forth, and recline.
-This is drastically different from office chairs, which can swivel and recline slightly.
+This drastically differs from office chairs, which can swivel and recline slightly.

 Manufacturers design the typical computer chair with aluminum, plastic, steel, and high-density foam filling.
 Most chairs have a metal frame for the base and the backrest.